Last updated: October 2019

 Eligibility for Statutory Adoption Pay

 To be eligible for Statutory Adoption Pay, an employee must:

 - Provide sufficient and correct notice (within 7 days of being matched with their child, the employee must request their leave start date, the date of placement, and the end of their leave date.
 The employer must confirm this within 28 days, in writing.)

 - Provide proof of adoption or surrogacy (this needs to display the employee’s name and address and name of the agency, matching certificate, date of placement and ‘official notification’)

-- Be on the employer’s payroll and have earned at least £112 a week during an 8 week period
+- Be on the employer’s payroll and have earned at least £118 a week (before tax) during an 8 week period

 If the employee is having a child through a surrogate:

 The above still applies, however they must have worked consistently for their employer for a minimum of 26 weeks up to the 15th week before the baby is due.